omri24/MoleRatsClassifier/README.md

 ## The classifier
 The classifier consists of 2 parts:

-1. WavLM encoder, description in this paper: https://arxiv.org/abs/2110.13900, and in HuggingFace: https://huggingface.co/microsoft/wavlm-base-plus-sv.
+1. WavLM encoder, suitable for speech recognition.
+Description in this paper: https://arxiv.org/abs/2110.13900, and in HuggingFace: https://huggingface.co/microsoft/wavlm-base-plus-sv.
 2. Classification over the embedding space of the encoder, a few methods were tested.

 Over all, the classification is between 5 classes of BMR and one class of noise (6 classes in total).